-A special certification for Utilization Review Agents (URA) is issued through the Texas Department of Insurance (TDI).
-Superior's management company, Centene Company of Texas, LP, holds this certification and performs utilization management for Superior members.
+A special certification for Utilization Review Agents (URA) is issued through the Texas Department of Insurance (TDI), and required to conduct utilization review in Texas.
+Superior contracts with several Texas licensed URAs to perform utilization review.
+A list of the name and license number for each contracted URA is listed below.